michelderu/vector-playgrounds/hybrid-search/README.md

 In this example the user searches for `I'd like more information about horror movies`.
 Because of the similarity search, the resulst will include other documents than strictly about horror.

 ## Keyword Augmented Search
-Sometimes you just want a bit more.
-If you're looking for higher quality results (also called relevancy).
+Sometimes you just want a bit more when you're looking for higher quality results (also called relevancy or performance).

 For that i'd like to introduce a new idea: Keyword Augmented Search (KAS).